 In research shared by the Alliance for Family Wellness, president Kimberly Taylor mentions that women were more likely to turn to forms of abuse such as emotional abuse or verbal abuse.

 Every type of abuse is inappropriate and unacceptable in a relationship.

 Physical abuse, which most people are familiar with, includes a spouse physically harming their spouse.
-Physical abuse leaves physical scars which makes it easy for people to identify that the abuse is happening.
+Physical abuse leaves physical scars, making it easier for people to identify that the abuse is happening.

 Verbal abuse is when one partner uses their words to hurt the other person.
 This could include things like name-calling and belittling.
-While this does not leave physical signs of the abuse, overtime hearing, this type of abuse can impact the way that a person feels about themselves.
+While this does not leave physical signs of the abuse, overtime hearing, this type of abuse can impact how a person feels about themselves.
 This can lead to things like anxiety, depression, in low self-esteem.

 What Does An Abusive Girl Look Like?

 According to the article on domesticshelters.org, an abusive girl does not look the same way an abusive guy does.
 The article explains that often, abusive men go through a cycle of abuse.
 There tends to be a honeymoon phase when things are well before the abuse starts.
 And then, they experience a period of remorse after an incident of abuse.
 They may even apologize and try to smooth things over with their wives.
 However, on the other hand, wives don't tend to show this period of remorse or work through the cycle in their actions.

 The article states, "These female abusers' common traits included being possessive, controlling and jealous; having unrealistic expectations of her partner; having high impulsivity, anger, and rage; and not having enough outside support from female friends."